mermaidpurse/wrapsher/README.md

 imagine--with work, sometimes a lot of it, and sometimes on some other party's part--how some of them are addressable using no shell at all.
-But even image-based distribution still has to deal with these bootstrapping concerns.
-You can push this problem around, but it's a bit of a shell game--pun intended.
+But even image-based distribution still has to deal with these bootstrapping concerns.[^3] You can push this problem around, but it's a bit of a shell game--pun intended.

+[^3]: It can get tricky, because the descent-based or layered way that container images get built--as a kind of whole system at once--is not that friendly to installing a tool here and a tool there.
+Multistage builds in Dockerfiles can get pretty complicated; and of course, are mostly written in--you guessed it--shell.

 So, it's clear that (for many people, in many bootstrapping scenarios) you want to _run_ a shell script, but you still don't want to _write_